Water Sustainability & Resiliency in Greater Phoenix

 To gain a better understanding of our current water availability and strategic plans for the future, Greater Phoenix Economic Council (GPEC) held an Ambassador event featuring industry experts from Salt River Projects (SRP) and Arizona State University (ASU).
 With more than 60 attendees in the audience, we planned for a robust and informative conversation.

-As a collective, the state, cities, tribes and SRP have built a multi-year emergency water supply underground storing over 3 million acre-feet of reclaimed water and Colorado River water.
+As a collective, the state, cities, SRP and others have built a multi-year emergency water supply underground storing over 3 million acre-feet of reclaimed water and Colorado River water.
 Stored water in underground aquifers is intended to serve as a reserve supply to be used during periods of water shortages or drought.

 Metro Phoenix reuses or recharges nearly 100% of all wastewater, according to Central Arizona Project (CAP).
 Over the last 40 years, Arizona has transitioned from limited, non-renewing groundwater as a main source of water to renewable water supplies.
 This was made possible by passage of the 1980 Groundwater Management Act and the Colorado River supplies via CAP, which account for about a third of the Valley’s water supplies.